 With Tello, you can build your plan starting at just $5 per month with 100 minutes and unlimited texts.
 You can also stick to just data starting at 500MB at $5 up to $25 for 8GB.
 Data speeds are reduced to 2G if you go over.
 You can also go up to the unlimited plan for $39, with speed being reduced to 2G at 25GB.

-You can set up a family plan to easily manage multiple lines with one account, but there won't be any special discounts.
+You can set up a family plan to easily manage up to four lines with one account, but there won't be any special discounts.
 You will be able to share your data with your family members if they run out, however.
 Tello also has a promotion that ends on March 15, 2021, that offers your first three months of service at a reduced rate.